AcademySoftwareFoundation/tac/process/best_practices_badge.md

 There are many [additional resources maintained by OpenSSF](https://github.com/ossf/wg-best-practices-os-developers/blob/main/docs/Existing%20Guidelines%20for%20Developing%20and%20Distributing%20Secure%20Software.md) that projects should reference as it pertains to language or domain-specific security topics.

 ### At least one of the project's primary developers MUST know of common kinds of errors that lead to vulnerabilities in this kind of software, as well as at least one method to counter or mitigate each of them.

+Taking the classes in the previous item resolves this.

 ### The software produced by the project MUST use, by default, only cryptographic protocols and algorithms that are publicly published and reviewed by experts (if cryptographic protocols and algorithms are used).
 ### If the software produced by the project is an application or library, and its primary purpose is not to implement cryptography, then it SHOULD only call on software specifically designed to implement cryptographic functions; it SHOULD NOT re-implement its own.
 ### All functionality in the software produced by the project that depends on cryptography MUST be implementable using FLOSS.